FOGProject/fog-docs/troubleshooting/troubleshoot_ftp.rst

 - Exit ftp.

 ::
-    This is a test block
-    This is a second line
     [administrator@D620 ~]$ echo 'some text here to send later' > test.txt
     [administrator@D620 ~]$ ftp
     ftp> open 10.0.0.3